Become Who You Are: 5 Nietzsche Quotes on Creating Your Own Meaning

 “What does your conscience say? — ‘You shall become the person you are’.”

 This is Nietzsche’s core command.
 He believed most people are a collection of “second-hand” ideas, adopting the values of their family, society, and culture without question.
 To “become who you are” is a painful, lifelong process.
 It means questioning everything you believe, shedding the parts of you that are not authentic, and having the courage to embrace your unique, individual potential, including the parts you fear.
+This lifelong pursuit of authentic potential is a concept deeply explored in modern psychology, as detailed in our breakdown of how your mind works.

 3. Lesson: On Embracing Challenge (“Will to Power”)